Detecting Correlation Efficiently in Stochastic Block Models: Breaking Otter's Threshold in the Entire Supercritical Regime: Introduction

 The low-degree polynomial method suggests that, if the low-degree advantage of $f$ is uniformly bounded for all $f$ with degree $O(\log n)$, then no polynomial-time algorithm can strongly distinguish $\Pb$ and $\Qb$.
 This approach is appealing partly because it has yielded tight hardness results for a wide range of problems.
 Prominent examples include detection and recovery problems such as planted clique, planted dense subgraph, community detection, sparse-PCA and tensor-PCA (see \cite{HS17, HKP+17, Hopkins18, KWB22, SW22, DMW23+, BKW19, MW21+, DKW22, BAH+22, MW22, DMW23+, KMW24+}), optimization problems such as maximal independent sets in sparse random graphs \cite{GJW20, Wein22}, and constraint satisfaction problems such as random $k$-SAT \cite{BH22}.

 Another appealing feature of low-degree polynomial method is its ability to provide valuable guidance for designing efficient algorithms.
 Specifically, if there exists a polynomial $\mathrm{deg}(f)=O(\log n)$ such that $\mathsf{Adv}(f)=\omega(1)$, then it strongly suggests the existence of an efficient algorithm that can distinguish $\Pb$ and $\Qb$ using $f$.
 Since this approach has proven successful in both community recovery \cite{HS17} and graph matching \cite{MWXY21+, MWXY23}, it is tempting to find a low-degree polynomial with a large low-degree advantage.
 However, our approach is more subtle as the polynomial we construct is a \emph{combination} of two low-degree polynomials: one for community recovery and the other for correlation detection.
 As a result, unlike in the standard low-degree framework, the polynomial we construct has a degree of $\omega(\log n)$ but can still be computed efficiently.
-To the best of our knowledge, our result is the first time that an efficient algorithm in high-dimensional statistical inference is based on a polynomial of degree $\omega(\log n)$.